bobleesj/electron-microscopy/README.md

 - **Want to add your own SOP for your microscope?** Fork the repo and contribute your guide
 - **Have suggestions?** We'd love to hear from you

+👉 See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions on how to contribute.

 ## Other resources

 - Simulate ronchigram: https://bobleesj.github.io/electron-microscopy-website/ronchigram